 The way that this countertop wraps around the top and drapes over the end of this counter and cabinet is stunning.
-It’s called a waterfall countertop.
-Not many granite specialists can pull this move off but this one is done exceptionally well.
+It’s a waterfall countertop.
+Not many granite specialists can pull this off.

-Waterfall countertops are just one of the many ways you can make your kitchen unique.
-All you need to get started is a little more inspiration.
+Waterfall countertops are one of the many ways you can make your kitchen unique.

 Japanese Kitchen Island Layout

 This layout was inspired by a Japanese kitchen.
-The bamboo cabinets and low to the ground wooden stools display the integrity of Japanese culture.
-We see straight lines without many details to clutter this kitchen up.
+The bamboo cabinets and low to the ground wooden stools illustrate Japanese style and culture.
+Minimalist straight line patterns blanket the kitchen’s interior with quiet, solemn grace.

 Natural And Modern Come Together

 Most modern designs tend to look fabricated and manmade.
-All you need to do to balance out a kitchen like that is add natural accents like stone and natural-cut wood.
-This kitchen adds the most amazing antique pot as well.
+All you need to balance a kitchen like this is to include organic accents like stone and natural-cut wood.

 Victorian Kitchen Island Layout

-People in love with historical cultures and a shabby chic design love a victorian kitchen island layout.
-It’s not easy to pull a look like this off on a budget but if you can afford it, you will not regret it.
+People in love with historical and refined styles along with shabby chic designs enjoy a victorian kitchen island layout.
+It’s not easy to achieve this look with a small budget, but if you can afford it, you will not regret it.
 Start with something easy like dishes or chairs.